How to highlight the protagonist in a multi-person composition

 To be honest, there is so much that can be explained on this topic.
 For example, "How should a multi-person composition look good?", "How to place multiple characters in the same scene at the same time?", "How to put multiple people in a consistent and reasonable perspective?", "How to place multiple characters in a multi-person composition?"
 "Design visual movement?" and so on, are all topics worthy of detailed explanation.

-In this article, I hope to explain a technique that I often use - "How to highlight the protagonist in a multi-person composition."
+In the first half of this article, I hope to introduce a conceptual technique that I often use - "How to highlight the protagonist in a multi-person composition."
 In other words, the following content is mainly focused on group illustrations with protagonists and mainly characters.
-There is also a Q&A section at the end, hoping to add some tips that are difficult to classify.
+There is also a Q&A section, and I hope to try to add some tips that are difficult to classify.

 [Internal concepts of main applications]